-The risk profile of the Company has not changed materially over the past 12 months.
-Health underwriting risk remains the biggest risk run by the Company, followed by operational risk.
-The description of each risk can be found in Section C.
+The risk profile of the Company has not changed materially over the year.
+Health Underwriting ("UW") risk remains the biggest risk followed by Operational risk.
+The detailed description of each risk is found in Section C.

 The Company does not have a significant exposure to market risks as its investments are mostly invested in short term liquid assets in line with the short term obligations of the business.
+The Company's relatively small holdings in bonds are held in a portfolio of well diversified, investment grade corporate and government bonds.

-The main movements in the SCR over the year has been driven by:
+The key movements in the SCR over the year has been driven by: